Regulation and supervision

+The Reserve Bank supervises banks, non-bank deposit takers and life insurers to ensure they meet obligations designed to help deter and detect money laundering and terrorist financing.
 Money laundering is the way criminals disguise the illegal origins of their money.
 Financers of terrorism use similar techniques to try and avoid detection by authorities, and to protect the identity of those providing and receiving money for funding acts of terrorism.

 The Reserve Bank oversees New Zealand financial market infrastructures (FMIs), such as payment and settlement systems, for the purpose of promoting the maintenance of a sound and efficient financial system.
 FMIs are a critical element of the financial system and are highly relevant for the Reserve Bank’s core responsibilities that stem from its financial stability objective.

 The International Monetary Fund (IMF) undertook a Financial Sector Assessment Programme (FSAP) for New Zealand in 2016, with the findings and recommendations released in May 2017.
 An FSAP is a comprehensive review of a country’s financial system, with a particular focus on the quality of financial sector regulation.
 The previous New Zealand FSAP was conducted over 2003-04.